Harnessing the power of photography to draw global attention to issues of sustainability

 Director, Hayward Gallery, London

-Dr Charles Saumarez Smith CBE
+Sir Charles Saumarez Smith, CBE

 Olga Sviblova